alemesa/mapbox-covid19/TUTORIAL.md

 <h2 id="covid">COVID-19 awereness</h2>

-Stay safe 😷 and stay home 🏘️, this a good time to learn new stuff and put Netflix on the side... for a bit, Netflix is awesome.
+Stay safe 😷 and stay home 🏘️, this a good time to learn new stuff and put Netflix on the side... for a bit (Netflix is awesome).

 <h2 id="credits">Credits</h2>

-Two of my talented teammates at [Jam3](https://www.jam3.com/) with whom I did a project using Mapbox and I learned a couple of things along the way
+These are two of my talented teammates at [Jam3](https://www.jam3.com/) with whom I learned a couple of things during a project that used Mapbox.

 - Bonnie Pham - [bonnichiwa](https://github.com/bonnichiwa)
 - Yuri Murenko - [ymurenko](https://github.com/ymurenko)